Sorry World but Not Everyone Should Own a Dog

 My wife and I?
 We really do love Dogs, and Cats and at times in our lives we have been avid pet owners, especially when we lived out in the country, and had young children.

 I should mention that even today, many of our friends are "Pet People" who own and literally adore their pets; and honestly when we visit them, we love to play with their pets.

 A scratch behind the ears, a rub on the top of the head, a "belly rub", even stepping outside and throwing a frisbee with them, on a pretty day, are all things I love to do, occasionally.

 Please notice that I said occasionally.

 That's right, many years ago, we had pets, both Dogs and Cats.

-I should also mention that back then, we also had small children, and we lived in a very Rural environment.
+I should also mention that back then, we also had young children, and we lived in a very, very Rural environment.

 The best way to describe the area is to tell you that we lived in the foothills of the Blue Ridge Mountains, surrounded by large areas of wooded hills and broad farmed fields.